-Smith Freed & Eberhard partner Matt Ukishima recently achieved a speedy dismissal of a personal injury and dram shop claim against his client by maintaining that the statute of limitations begins to accrue when a plaintiff becomes of his/her injuries and their cause, not when the plaintiff recovers to the point of being well enough to make a claim.
+Smith Freed Eberhard recently achieved a speedy dismissal of a personal injury and dram shop claim against its client by maintaining that the statute of limitations begins to accrue when a plaintiff becomes of his/her injuries and their cause, not when the plaintiff recovers to the point of being well enough to make a claim.

-In this case, Mr. Ukishima defended the Confederated Tribes of the Siletz Indians (“the Tribe”) against claims filed in Tribal Court.
-The Tribe owned and operated the Chinook Winds Casino in Lincoln City, Oregon, at which Plaintiff was physically assaulted by two drunk patrons.
-Plaintiff alleged that the Casino served alcohol to the two assailants when they were already visibly intoxicated.
-Plaintiff further alleged the Casino was negligent and breached statutory and common-law duties to maintain safe premises by failing to provide proper security, by over-serving alcohol to patrons, and by failing to train bartenders to identify intoxicated persons.
+In this case, Smith Freed Eberhard defended the confederated tribes of the Siletz Indians (“the tribe”) against claims filed in tribal court.
+The tribe owned and operated the Chinook Winds Casino in Lincoln city, Oregon, at which plaintiff was physically assaulted by two drunk patrons.
+Plaintiff alleged that the casino served alcohol to the two assailants when they were already visibly intoxicated.
+Plaintiff further alleged the casino was negligent and breached statutory and common-law duties to maintain safe premises by failing to provide proper security, by over-serving alcohol to patrons, and by failing to train bartenders to identify intoxicated persons.
 Plaintiff claimed to have sustained severe and permanent head and traumatic brain injuries as a result of the attack.

-By achieving this dismissal on procedural grounds, Mr. Ukishima saved his client significant fees/costs associated with discovery, depositions, independent medical evaluations (IME), mediation, expert fees, and possibly trial.
-His strict adherence to the rules and ordinances specific to the venue in which he was practicing provided Mr. Ukishima a clear, efficient, and low cost path to victory for his client.
+By achieving this dismissal on procedural grounds, Smith Freed Eberhard saved its client significant fees/costs associated with discovery, depositions, independent medical evaluations (IME), mediation, expert fees, and possibly trial.
+Our strict adherence to the rules and ordinances specific to the venue in which we were practicing provided our client with a clear, efficient, and low cost path to victory.